The validity, reliability, and credibility of qualitative research are issues that are rarely raised in UX research discussions.

 We can establish cause-and-effect if the research meets the following three criteria:

-For example, if we want to research whether a screen's diagonal influences the speed at which a user performs a task, we divide the respondents into two groups, A and B. Then we conduct tests with them at extremely different times of the day (e.g., early morning and late evening).
-That will cause low internal validity of the results.
+For example, if we want to research whether a screen's diagonal influences the speed at which a user performs a task, we divide the respondents into two groups, A and B. Then, we conduct tests with them at different times of the day (e.g., early morning and late evening).
+That will cause the results to have low internal validity.

-The differences in performance, and the speed of execution of the task, may have their cause in the size of the screen diagonal, but also in another variable, such as the time of day, which can affect the result.
+The differences in performance and the speed of execution of the task may be caused by the size of the screen diagonal but also by another variable, such as the time of day, which can affect the result.

 Research conducted in this way will have low internal validity because we can't establish the cause-and-effect relationship between task completion speed and a screen's diagonal size without a doubt.